EXPLORING THE POLYGONAL WORLD ONE BLOCK AT A TIME

 IF THE WALLS COULD TALK WHAT STORIES WOULD THEY TELL?

-Cyclops Theory
+Cyclops (Bronze Age) Theory

 Peru and Easter Island Theory